twitchax/O/README.md

 "O" (and its sibling "A") provide fluent APIs for building javascript objects and arrays.

 ## Information
-### Examples

 The syntax is pretty self-explanatory in the code.
 Look at "O_Impl" and "A_Impl" for syntax.
 The only interesting part is how "O" pass function names through to the object.
 Therefore, you can use _function names_ as property setters.
-For example:
+See [examples](#Examples) for more details.

+### Examples
+A basic example follows:
 ```javascript
 O
   .refresh(true)